openharmony/docs/en/application-dev/media/avsession/avsession-access-scene.md

     If a VIP song can be previewed, the application should set the preview duration of the song, rather than the total duration.

-    If only the preview duration is set, when the user triggers progress control in the controller, the application receives the relative timestamp within the preview duration, rather than that within the total duration.
+    In this case, when the user performs progress control in the controller, the application receives the relative timestamp within the preview duration, rather than that within the total duration.
 The application needs to calculate the absolute timestamp from the very beginning of the song.

 2. Songs that do not support preview